gbif/hp-gb32/travel-accommodation.md

 More information about hotels in the area will be provided at a later stage.

-For attendees who will also attend the <a href="https://www.livingdata2025.com/" target="_blank">Living Data 2025 conference</a>, it is recommened to move to a hotel closer to the Living Data 2025 conference venue as local transportation can possibly take a long time due to traffic in the city.
+For attendees who will also attend the <a href="https://www.livingdata2025.com/" target="_blank">Living Data 2025 conference</a>, it is recommened to stay at a hotel close to the Living Data 2025 conference venue as local transportation can possibly take a long time due to traffic in the city.

 ## Venues